Application logging configuration

 The most important knobs here are:

-• pretty_backtrace - provides clear, concise path to the line of code causing the error. use true in development and turn off in production.
+• pretty_backtrace - provides a clear, concise path to the line of code causing the error.
+Use true in development and turn it off in production.
 In cases where you are debugging things in production and need some extra hand, you can turn it on and then off when you're done.

 Controller logging